 Under the inspiration of the Holy Spirit, Pastor James E. Hightower responded to the call to establish a New Testament Church.
 On November 2, 1994, Minister Hightower, Founding Pastor, and 104 faithful members formed Elizabeth Missionary Baptist Church, and following incorporation became Greater Elizabeth Missionary Baptist Church (GEMBC).
 Alfonso Dawson Mortuary’s Elizabeth Chapel served as the temporary home until 2001.
 The foundation of the church was built on three guiding principles, it would be Bible based, Christ centered, and Holy Spirit led.
 These guiding beliefs remain the cornerstone of the church today.

-GEMBC has prospered for 20 years through God’s blessings, resulting from the church’s continued focus on the “Word” of God, Christ as the “center” of the church and continuing to “walk by faith and not by sight…”
+GEMBC has prospered for over 20 years through God’s blessings, resulting from the church’s continued focus on the “Word” of God, Christ as the “center” of the church and continuing to “walk by faith and not by sight…”

 1994 – 1998